 - Japanese mayonnaise (Kewpie mayo)

-- Make the batter by whisking the flour, cake flour, dashi, and soy sauce.
+- Make the batter by whisking the flour, cake flour, eggs, dashi, and soy sauce.

 - Brush the takoyaki maker with a generous amount of sesame oil.
 Make sure each mold and the outside as well since the batter will spill over.